30. Source of the Houghton Brook

-Themes: Community engagement and participation; Promoting appropriate and sympathetic land management; Improving water quality and water quantity
+Themes: Community engagement and participation; Promoting appropriate and sympathetic land management

 - Increase public access to and involvement in the river

 - Promote the river as a community and educational resource

 The source of the Houghton Brook lies within Houghton Hall Park which has recently undergone extensive improvements supported by the Heritage Lottery Fund.
 However, the source of the river, on the edge of the park, is overgrown, neglected and invisible.